ansitun/mseshachalam.github.io-hugo/content/post/why-i-think-php-is-a-worst-career-choice.md

 What kind of companies hire a PHP developer ?

-Medium range companies, startups (most of them are ecommerse sites) and some MNCs.
+Medium range companies, startups (most of them are ecommerce sites) and some MNCs.
 Will your life become better by the years of experience ?
 NO, you will still do basic things in PHP, fill form, submit, store, display or do a boring API.
 Definitely Not much more than this.

 I suggest you to continue your career if you are only one the below,